 in an exclusive small group for 5 days leading up to a big event!

 Spots available for only 6 leaders and 6 followers total.
-The retreat is open to any level of dancer: the group is not expected to be at a homogenous skill level.
-Your learning experiences will be tailored to your needs and preferences.
+The retreat is open to any level of dancer: the group is not expected to be at a homogenous skill level, because the instruction is mostly in the form of private lessons: your learning experiences will be tailored to your needs and preferences.
 Over the course of 5 days and nights, you will have access to Myles and Tessa both in private and group formats, right in the comfort of the chalet.

 - Up to 4 hours of private lessons per person